 Q: Why are some sets listed in green?

 A: Any set that I have received in trade will be listed in green.
 Most of these have been digital trades, though a few have been physical.
 If it is in green, then it will not be available to add to the general download area when those goals are hit. only way a green set can be added is if the one who traded it explicitly gives permission for it to be added to that area.
 Since I do not have the physical set, then these are available as is and cannot be rescanned.
 These could end up in the donors special area, but will not be publicly available.
 If someone wants to donate settei for all to download, then I will have to figure out a new color and haw that will work.

 A: I prefer Paypal, for it gives some protection for buyers and sellers.
 I can also accept money orders, but they take up to 10 business days to clear.
 If you would prefer to pay through a money order, let me know and I'll send you the information you need for that.
 If using a Money Order, I prefer the Postal Money Orders, for they are harder to fake.
 Cash is sent at your own risk, and I will not be held responsible if it get lost in the mail.

 Q: I want to trade, but I don't have as many sheets to trade as I want to trade for.
 How can I still get those other sheets?

 A: Depending on how many extra sheets you want, we can work out something to cover the cost of the extra sheets.
-If it doesn't up the shipping, then you only have to pay for the coping of those sheets.
 This will be figured out on a case by case basis, so please ask me in an e-mail if this is the route you would like to take.

 Q: I want a series that you do not have.
 Can you get that series for me?